 The School of Occupational Therapy at Husson University is considered an entry-level Master's program and offers multiple entry options for students wanting to become an occupational therapist.
 Students entering directly from high school apply to the BS/MS program while those who already have an undergraduate degree apply to the MS-only.

-Entry-level BS/MS students apply to enroll in the BS Health Care Studies – Occupational Therapy track.
-The first two years of coursework for this track emphasize foundational general education courses and Healthcare Studies content.
+Entry-level BS/MS students apply to enroll in the BS Healthcare Administration and Public Health – Occupational Therapy track.
+The first two years of coursework for this track emphasize foundational general education courses and Healthcare Administration and Public Health content.
 The third year begins the professional phase of formal Occupational Therapy coursework.
-Healthcare Studies-Occupational Therapy majors meeting the progression criteria described below are not required to submit an additional application before progressing to the professional phase of study.
-The BS/MS program awards a BS in Health Care Studies after successful completion of four years of study and an MS in Occupational Therapy after successful completion of the fifth year of study.
+Healthcare Administration and Public Health-Occupational Therapy majors meeting the progression criteria described below are not required to submit an additional application before progressing to the professional phase of study.
+The BS/MS program awards a BS in Healthcare Administration and Public Health after successful completion of four years of study and an MS in Occupational Therapy after successful completion of the fifth year of study.

 Students currently enrolled at Husson University can apply to transfer into the program from another major within the first two years of general undergraduate study.
 Undergraduate students from another institution may also apply to transfer into Husson University during the pre-professional phase.
-All undergraduate transfer students must meet the same criteria for grades and GPA as students who are enrolled from the first year and will be expected to fulfill the requirements for the BS in Health Care Studies.
+All undergraduate transfer students must meet the same criteria for grades and GPA as students who are enrolled from the first year and will be expected to fulfill the requirements for the BS in Healthcare Administration and Public Health.
 All undergraduate transfer students, from Husson University and from other schools, must also fulfill the shadowing requirement described for first year applicants prior to being admitted to the Occupational Therapy track.
 Finally, undergraduate transfer students are also required to complete an essay provided by the School of Occupational Therapy.
-Applicants may be admitted to the Healthcare Studies major prior to completing these requirements and then apply to transfer into the Occupational Therapy track once these requirements are completed.
+Applicants may be admitted to the Healthcare Administration and Public Health major prior to completing these requirements and then apply to transfer into the Occupational Therapy track once these requirements are completed.
 The number of seats available for transfer students varies from year to year and is competitive.
 Please be aware that meeting minimum requirements for application does not guarantee transfer acceptance.

 Applicants who have completed a 4-year undergraduate degree in another major from Husson University or from another institution who would like an entry-level degree in occupational therapy can apply for the MS-only program.
 Please see the following section of the catalog for information specific to the MS-only graduate program in Occupational Therapy.